Russia hacked 'every day' from US territory, Kremlin says

 Asked if his information indicated the attacks were carried out by intelligence agencies or unaffiliated hackers, Peskov said, "I wouldn't like to amuse the public by saying that official Washington is behind it.
 A hacking attack carried out from the territory of some country cannot mean that the authorities have anything to do with it."

+State Department Spokesman Heather Nauert said the Russian claim "does not surprise me" and dismissed it as "propaganda."
 Messages left with the National Security Agency and White House were not immediately returned Thursday.

 Comey

-Peskov's statement comes hours before Comey appears before the Senate intelligence committee at 10 a.m.
-ET in one of the most eagerly awaited hearings in decades.
+Peskov's statement comes hours before Comey appeared before the Senate intelligence committee in one of the most eagerly awaited hearings in decades.

-He is expected to publicly contradict aspects of US President Donald Trump's accounts of their private conversations.
+He followed through on expectations that he would publicly contradict aspects of US President Donald Trump's accounts of their private conversations, characterizing some of the president's comments as lies.

-His testimony represents a pivotal moment in the saga of Russian election hacking and alleged collusion by Trump aides that has cast a dark shadow over the opening months of the new administration.
+His testimony represented a pivotal moment in the saga of Russian election hacking and alleged collusion by Trump aides that has cast a dark shadow over the opening months of the new administration.

-Comey will face questions about whether Trump abused his power in demanding loyalty from the former FBI chief.
-He will also be grilled on claims the President obstructed justice by asking him to shut down part of the bureau's Russia probe.
+Comey faced questions about whether Trump abused his power in demanding loyalty from the former FBI chief.
+He was also grilled on claims the President obstructed justice by asking him to shut down part of the bureau's Russia probe.

-But while the US appears to be gripped by the case, Peskov insists Moscow will not be paying much attention to the hearing in Washington.
+But while the US appears to be gripped by the case, Peskov insisted Moscow will not be paying much attention to the hearing in Washington.

 "We are much more interested in the summit of the state leaders of Shanghai Cooperation Organization which takes place in Astana today and tomorrow," Peskov added.